Base your meals on starchy carbohydrates

 Cut down on saturated fat and sugar

-We all need some fat in our diet.
-But it's important to pay attention to the amount and type of fat we're eating.
+We all need some fat in our diet, but it's important to pay attention to the amount and type of fat we're eating.
 There are two main types of fat: saturated and unsaturated.
 Too much saturated fat can increase the amount of cholesterol in the blood, which increases your risk of developing heart disease.

 Try to cut down on your saturated fat intake, and choose foods that contain unsaturated fats instead, such as vegetable oils, oily fish and avocados.

 For a healthier choice, use just a small amount of vegetable oil or reduced-fat spread instead of butter, lard or ghee.
 When you're having meat, choose lean cuts and cut off any visible fat.

 Sugary foods and drinks, including alcoholic drinks, are often high in energy (measured in kilojoules or calories), and if eaten too often, can contribute to weight gain.
 They can also cause tooth decay, especially if eaten between meals.

 These foods contain added sugars: this is the kind of sugar we should be cutting down on, rather than sugars that are found in things such as fruit and milk.

 Food labels can help: use them to check how much sugar foods contain.
 More than 22.5g of total sugars per 100g means that the food is high in sugar, while 5g of total sugars or less per 100g means that the food is low in sugar.

 Even if you don’t add salt to your food, you may still be eating too much.
 About three-quarters of the salt we eat is already in the food we buy, such as breakfast cereals, soups, breads and sauces.

 Use food labels to help you cut down.
 More than 1.5g of salt per 100g means the food is high in salt.
-Adults and children over 11 should eat no more than 6g of salt a day.
+Adults and children over 11 should eat no more than 6g of salt (about a teaspoonful) a day.
 Younger children should have even less.

 Get active and be a healthy weight

 Being overweight or obese can lead to health conditions such as type 2 diabetes, certain cancers, heart disease and stroke.
 Being underweight could also affect your health.

 Most adults need to lose weight, and need to eat fewer calories to do this.
 If you're trying to lose weight, aim to eat less and be more active.
-Eating a healthy, balanced diet will help: aim to cut down on foods that are high in fat and sugar, and eat plenty of fruit and vegetables.
+Eating a healthy, balanced diet will help: aim to cut down on foods that are high in saturated fat and sugar, and eat plenty of fruit and vegetables.

 Don't forget that alcohol is also high in calories, so cutting down can help you to control your weight.